 Good news!
 The Government has allowed conference and event venues to reopen for meetings up to 30 delegates.
 This is providing venues have strict guidelines in place to ensure the safety of delegates and the cleanliness of their premises.
 We want to reassure you that we tick all the COVID-19 safety boxes.
 We have compiled all our new guidelines and practices in our COVID-19 resource centre.
-We will reopen Friends House from September 1st and we cannot wait to welcome you back for all your small meetings and events.
+We are reopen and we cannot wait to welcome you back for all your small meetings and events.
 If you have a meeting already booked in September our team will be in touch soon to help you plan.

 We know this has been a long time since you last held or attended a meeting, so we wanted to give you a few more reasons to come back to us.
 Here are some of the benefits of face to face meetings.
 Spoiler: there are many!